bastianluk/bastianluk.github.io/src/md/index.md

 ## About

-My full name is Lukas Bastian, 23, and I am currently studying Software and data engineering at the Faculty of Mathematics and Physics @ Charles University in Prague.
+My full name is Lukas Bastian, 23, and I am working as a .NET Platform Engineer @ [Mews](https://github.com/MewsSystems).

+Currently, I paused my studies of Software and data engineering at the Faculty of Mathematics and Physics @ Charles University in Prague.

 ## Slides